 Most fires in the home can be prevented with a few simple precautions.
 How do you reduce the risk of fire in your home – and do you know which fire hazards to check for?

-Here are some useful tips for preventing a fire at home, and what to do in case it happens.
+Here are some useful fire safety tips for preventing a fire at home.
+We've also got fire insurance advice in case it does happen.

 Over half of fires in the home are caused by cooking accidents.
 Stay safe in the kitchen with these simple safety measures: